Jayyhk/erdos-lean/README.md

 # erdos-lean

-A collection of Lean proofs for problems from [erdosproblems.com](https://www.erdosproblems.com).
+A collection of self-contained single-file Lean proofs for problems from [erdosproblems.com](https://www.erdosproblems.com).

-Each proof is self-contained.
-Every `ErdosN.lean` file's only import is `import Mathlib`, with no cross-references to other files in the repository.
-Additionally, some proofs depend on extra axioms declared in the proof itself, or on mechanisms that expand Lean's trusted base.
-The table below shows the state of each problem and any axioms or trust extensions it relies on (state definitions live in [schema/problems.schema.json](schema/problems.schema.json)).
-Original sources are recorded in the `sources` field of [data/problems.yaml](data/problems.yaml).

 For problem `N`, `problems/N/` contains: